-- 1a.
-If irregularities are suspected before, during or after a test, the following procedure applies: - a.
+1a.
+If irregularities are suspected before, during or after a test, the following procedure applies:

+- a.
 The student will be given the opportunity to finish the test or examination. - b.
 The invigilator or examiner will confiscate any potential evidence. - c.
 The invigilator or examiner will prepare a report which at least includes his observations and the grounds on which fraud is suspected. - d.
 The invigilator or examiner will be supported, if necessary, by an examination assistant and will notify the Exam Board of any irregularity or suspicion of fraud and will present a report. - e.
 The Exam Board will inform the student of the suspicion of irregularities within 5 working days of receiving the information. - f.
 The Exam Board will give the student an opportunity to be heard within 15 days of receiving the report, and will do so by means of a written invitation. - g.
 The Exam Board will establish whether irregularities have taken place within 15 working days of the date on which the student was given the opportunity to be heard. - h.
 If further investigations are required, the Exam Board may decide to extend the period of 15 days, and will inform the student thereof in good time. - i.
 The decision will be communicated to the student in writing together with any sanctions imposed, a copy of which communication will also be sent to the dean. - j.
-In case of an irregularity or irregularities, a remark is made by The Examboard in Osiris. - 1b.
-If irregularities are suspected in digital invigilation (online proctoring), the following procedure applies: - a.
+In case of an irregularity or irregularities, a remark is made by Exam Board in Osiris.

+1b.
+If irregularities are suspected in digital invigilation (online proctoring), the following procedure applies:

+- a.
 The proctor views the images and informs the e-proctor of THUAS of possible irregularities by qualifying the images with an orange or a red flag.
-Within 3 working days, the e-proctor of THUAS will assess the images of the orange flags and will colour the flag red in case of a possible irregularity (technical problems) or a suspicion of fraud and will subsequently inform the Exam Board. - b.
-Within 5 working days the Exam Board will assess the images of the red flags and decide whether the work can be checked or whether the student needs to be heard; - c.
-Within five working days after assessing the images, the Exam Board will notify the student of any possible irregularity or suspicion of fraud: - d.
-Within fifteen working days after the student has been given the opportunity to be heard the Exam Board will establish whether any irregularities have taken place;
+Within 3 working days, the e-proctor of De HHs will assess the images of the orange flags and will colour the flag red in case of a possible irregularity (technical problems) or a suspicion of fraud and will subsequently inform the Exam Board. - b.
+Within 5 working days the Exam Board will assess the images of the red flags and decide whether the work can be checked or whether the student needs to be heard. - c.
+Within five working days after assessing the images, the Exam Board will notify the student of any possible irregularity or suspicion of fraud. - d.
+Within fifteen working days after the student has been given the opportunity to be heard the Exam Board will establish whether any irregularities have taken place. - e.
+If further investigation is required, the Exam Board may decide to extend the term of fifteen working days and will notify the student accordingly in due time.